What's Your Conflict Style?

 ...Coping is not the same as thriving.

-Stonewalling is way of dealing with conflict that is ultimately destructive to relationships, so understanding why you Stonewall is an important first step.
+Stonewalling is way of dealing with conflict that is ultimately destructive to partnerships, so understanding why you Stonewall is an important first step.

-• Do you become overwhelmed with intense waves of emotions, including anger?
+• Do you become overwhelmed with intense waves of emotions

 • Does the idea of conflict feel terrifying to you?